 Almost all walk-around zooms are 17mm or 18mm at the wide end, meaning they aren’t ideal for big landscapes and other true wide-angle scenes.
 The Canon 15-85mm is an exception, hitting an equivalent of 24mm at the wide end with an attractive 24-136mm focal length range that goes from wide angle to medium telephoto.
 Combined with impressive sharpness and fast autofocus, the Canon 15-85mm f/3.5-5.6 can serve as the only lens in your bag (or one of two with the addition of a telephoto like the 55-250mm).

 The clear downside of this lens is price: $800 tops the cost of many Canon DSLRs, not to mention the 15-85mm is not particularly fast with a maximum aperture of f/3.5-5.6.
-We would give more consideration to spending up for an f/2.8 lens like the Canon 17-55mm above, but it feels like there are too many good EF-S lenses to merit spending $800 on a slow(ish) zoom.
+We would give more consideration to spending up for an f/2.8 lens like the Canon 17-55mm above, but it feels like there are too many good EF-S lenses to merit spending so much on a slow(ish) zoom.

 See the Canon 15-85mm f/3.5-5.6 IS USM